NEFT Vs. IMPS: Understand The Key Differences

 Among distinguished modes of payments and the boom of digital money transfer- commonly known as UPI, also got popularity in daily payments and transactions from one bank to another.

 However, IMPS and NEFT are some of the most widely known and used transactional methods that the common masses prefer.
-Let us know the details about the same.
+Both methods are reliable and ensure secure fund transfers across bank accounts.
+In this guide, let us thoroughly discuss the details about NEFT vs IMPS.

 What is an NEFT